 Key principles of computational thinking and problem solving, including abstraction, decomposition and algorithmic thinking.
 We then focus on designing, creating and refining algorithms, representing these using flowcharts, pseudocode and the python programming language.
-We cover a range of standard searching and sorting algorithms, including binary search and insertion sort, students will develop an understanding of the main steps of the algorithms and how to apply the algorithm to a data set.
+We cover a range of standard searching and sorting algorithms, including binary search and insertion sort, students will develop an understanding of the main steps of the algorithms and how to apply the algorithm to a data set the algorithms and how to apply the algorithm to a data set.